 Here’s the good news: Knowing how and when to weave stories and personal anecdotes into the way you market your business is not something you’re born with.

 It’s a learned skill.
-Like playing the piano … or baking a cake … or yelling at children.
+Like playing the piano … or baking a cake … or hiding from your spouse.

 Stories have many advantages…